HW 06 - Predicting attitudes towards marijuana

 Exercise 3

-Fit a lasso regression model.
-Estimate a lasso logistic regression model to predict whether or not the project is funded.
+Fit a penalized logistic regression model.
+Estimate a penalized logistic regression model to predict grass.
+Use the same feature engineering recipe as for the \(5\)-nearest neighbors model.

 Tune the model using the cross-validated folds and the glmnet engine, and report the ROC AUC values for the five best models.
 Use autoplot() to inspect the performance of the models.
 How do these models perform?